Leithey/e621AutoViewer/README.md

 - Quick source button for images
 - Go back in History for the current session
 - Pause/Unpause
-- Mobile and Desktop supported
+- Mobile and Desktop support